onap/doc/docs/guides/onap-developer/settingup/onap_heat.rst

 - ONAP Private Management Network, which ONAP components use to communicate with each other and with VNFs
 - ONAP Virtual Machines (VMs)
-- Public/private key pair used to access ONAP VMs
+- Public key pair used to access ONAP VMs
 - Virtual interfaces towards the ONAP Private Management Network
 - Disk volumes